Rekha: Turning point, stardom, and parallel cinema (1978–1984)

 Rekha's turning point came in 1978, with her portrayal of a rape victim in the social drama Ghar.
 She plays Aarti, a newly married woman who gets gravely traumatized after being gang-raped.
-The film follows her character's struggle and traumatised with the help of her husband (Vinod Mehra).
+The film follows her character's struggle and trauma with the help of her husband (Vinod Mehra).
 The film was considered her first notable milestone, and her performance was acclaimed by both critics and audiences.
 Dinesh Raheja elaborated, "Ghar heralded the arrival of a mature Rekha.
 Her archetypal jubilance was replaced by her very realistic portrayal..."
 She received her first nomination for Best Actress at the Filmfare Awards.
 In that same year, her another release, Muqaddar Ka Sikandar, emerged as the biggest hit of that year, as well as one of the biggest hits of the decade, and Rekha was set as one of the most successful actresses of these times.
 The film opened to a positive critical reception, and Rekha's brief role as a tawaif named Zohrabai earned her a Best Supporting Actress nomination at the Filmfare.
 M. L. Dhawan of The Tribune noted her "smouldering intensity".
 Rekha recalled this phase as a period of self-discovery.
 Other films that year include Karmayogi.

 Following Do Anjaane, speculation about a love affair with her co-star Amitabh Bachchan generated.
 Filmmakers at the time saw this as an opportunity to publicise their films by exploiting their alleged affair on-screen, as done in Mr. Natwarlal and Suhaag—both 1979 releases and highly popular with audiences.
 In Mr. Natwarlal, an action romance set in Calcutta, Rekha portrays the simple, village woman Shanoo to good reviews.
 Suhaag, like Muqaddar Ka Sikandar, featured her as a courtesan and became the year's highest-grossing picture.

 The next two years were even more successful.
 In 1980, Rekha starred in the comedy Khubsoorat by Hrishikesh Mukherjee.
 In a role written specially for her, she played Manju Dayal, a young vivacious woman who visits her recently married sister and tries to bring joy to the wide family, much to the dissatisfaction of the matriarch of the household.
 Rekha said she easily identified with the bubbly nature of her character, calling it "quite a bit me".
 Khubsoorat, and Rekha's performance in it, were well received by reviewers, and the film was a financial success.
 At the Filmfare Awards, the film was named Best Film and Rekha won her first Best Actress award.
 The Tribune lauded Rekha's "spunky performance" for giving the film "its natural zing".
 Maang Bharo Sajana and Judaai, both directed by T. Rama Rao, and Saawan Kumar Tak's Saajan Ki Saheli, brought her further critical attention that year.